Concern For Colorado Reservoir Water Levels As Drought Conditions Persist

 “A big part of the story is just drought going into the winter and that’s without question going to roll over to next year.
 So, even if this additional snow brings us back to normal levels for this time of year, there’s still a long way to go.”

-Wetlaufer met CBS4 near Clear Creek in Golden on Thursday, to talk about the data collected over the last several months.
+Wetlaufer met CBS4 near Clear Creek in Golden on Thursday to talk about the NRCS data collected over the last several months.

 This type of data can be collected in several ways, but for Wetlaufer, one of the methods is through the SNOTEL Network.